afteryparty/guardian-link-docs/README.md

 ## 🔎 Overview

 **The Guardian Link** is a server security companion for Discord communities.
-It allows moderation teams to **share ban alerts across linked servers**, maintain clear moderation records, and standardize notifications with configurable embed designs.
+It allows moderation teams to **share ban alerts across linked servers**, maintain clear moderation records, and standardize notifications using configurable embed designs.

 Built for **serious moderation teams**, Guardian Link helps prevent bad actors from hopping between communities.